 We believe that the future of cities and energy will be shaped by advances in technology.

-We will tap into the frontier and deep technologies that promise to shape the future of cities and energy in the years to come, including the fields of AI and Machine Learning, Blockchain and Cyber Security.
+We will tap into the frontier and deep technologies that promise to shape the future of cities and energy in the years to come, including the fields of AI, Machine Learning, and Cyber Security.